 Shopify community: 958.913 people (updated 28/03/2022)

 Even so, Magento has a much greater group of experts and collaborators than Shopify.
-Specifically, Magento has attracted a larger number of developers, designers, and other professionals who are actively adding to the platform because it is open source.
+Specifically, Magento has attracted many developers, designers, and other professionals who are actively adding to the platform because it is open source.
 Several companies specialize in setting up, designing, and managing Magento stores, while Shopify is more concerned with the end-user experience.

 A diverse global network of Magento Solution Partners provides a broad range of design and implementation services across a wide range of verticals, divisions, and geographies.
 No matter where you are on your digital commerce path, they are ready and able to assist you.

 Magento has a large network of partners and developers that provide additional resources to grow your business and help you create commerce experiences.
-Shopify’s partner network is getting really strong too now.
-You have access to free training courses, in-depth documentation, and other tools as a Shopify Partner to help you learn about Shopify and develop your company.
-You’ll also have insider access to Shopify’s product roadmap, demos of forthcoming functionality, and Partner support to quickly answer any questions you or your clients might have.
+Shopify’s partner network is getting really strong.
+You can access free training courses, in-depth documentation, and other tools as a Shopify Partner to help you learn about Shopify and develop your company.
+You’ll also have insider access to Shopify’s product roadmap, demos of forthcoming functionality, and Partner support to answer any questions you or your clients might have quickly.

 Still, compared to Magento, Shopify has a smaller community.
 Due to Magento’s open-source nature, the platform provides merchants with the ability to do highly complex things, which Shopify just doesn’t have.